tjkr/webpack-hotplate/README.md

 > A CSS Module is a CSS file in which all class names and animation names are scoped locally by default.

-The benefit of CSS Modules is that we can style components without worrying about flooding the global namespace with generic CSS class names.
-It also gives us the ability to reason about our styles with greater confidence.
-CSS Modules works surprisingly well with the modular nature of React.
+The benefit of CSS Modules is that you can style components without worrying about flooding the global namespace with generic CSS class names.
+It also gives you the ability to reason about your styles with greater confidence.

+CSS Modules work surprisingly well with the modular nature of React.
 A trivial example of this would be a `<Form />` component defined in `Form.js` that has its corresponding styles inside `Form.css`.

 ```css
 /* Form.css */